knot126/KnShim/Documentation.md

 #### `knDownloadFile(url, path)`

 This is a Lua wrapper of `HttpThread::downloadFile()`.
 It downloads a file from an HTTP URL and saves it at the path.
-The path is a resource manager path, i.e. user data paths should start with `user://`.
+The path is a resource manager path, so prepending it with `knGetInternalDataPath()` is not needed.

 Note that this function is blocking, so the game will freeze until the request completes.